 The owners have an organic farm near Paso Robles where they grow fruits, vegetables and greens which they use in the restaurant.
 They also use locally sourced meats, fish and other ingredients.

 During the day for lunch, you will find that many of the wineries have casual food items for sale.
-The best for food is Justin Vineyards & Winery.
-This is an excellent winery that has a well-known restaurant that is open for lunch and dinner.
+The best for food is JUSTIN Vineyards & Winery.
+This is an excellent winery that has a well-known restaurant that is open for lunch, Sunday brunch and dinner.

 For updated Mexican fare and tequila, try Fish Gaucho.
 La Cosecha boasts Spanish and South American fare for a uniquely Latin American dining experience.
-The Hatch has a cocktail hour and dinner service that highlights in-house, rotisserie-smoked meats.
-All three restaurants come recommended by The New Yorker.
+The Hatch Rotisserie & Bar has a cocktail hour and dinner service that highlights in-house, rotisserie-smoked meats.
+All three restaurants come recommended by The New Yorker and other publications.